CardSorting/DreamBeeSQL/architecture-proposal/README.md

-# DreamBeeSQL Architecture Proposal
+# NOORM Architecture Proposal

-## 🎯 What is DreamBeeSQL?
+## 🎯 What is NOORM?

-DreamBeeSQL is a **zero-configuration pseudo-ORM** built on Kysely that automatically discovers your database schema and generates TypeScript types, entities, and repositories.
+NOORM (pronounced "No-ORM") is a **zero-configuration pseudo-ORM** built on Kysely that automatically discovers your database schema and generates TypeScript types, entities, and repositories.
 No manual entity definitions required!

 ## 🚀 Quick Start